Friday, November 21, 2025

 Responsiones

 Ad I. The theological claim is not that propositions are true because God declares them, but that there could be propositions and truth at all only because God gives being and meaning together.
-This is not fideism but metaphysical realism intensified: divine act is the ontological root of correspondence itself.
+This is not fideism but a participatory metaphysical realism intensified: divine act is the ontological root of correspondence itself.

 Ad II.
 The circularity is transcendental, not vicious.
 Every finite act of understanding presupposes the light by which it sees.
 To name the Logos as source of intelligibility is not to argue in a circle but to acknowledge the ontological reflexivity of reason: in ipso vita erat, et vita erat lux hominum (John 1:4).